vineetchoudhary/XMPPHandler/README.md

 ## XMPPHandler
 `XMPPHandler` is a wrapper of `XMPP Framework` which contains an easy-to-use and well-documented `Objective-C` class for communicating with an XMPP server with CoreData extension support.
-It supports basic Instant Messaging and Presence funtionality as well as a variety of XMPP extensions.
+It supports basic Instant Messaging and Presence functionality as well as a variety of XMPP extensions.

 ## DEPENDENCY
 1. XMPP Framework 3.6.6 (https://github.com/processone/XMPPFramework)